hbctraining/DGE_workshop/lessons/01_DEG_getting_started.md

 ## Understanding the dataset

-The dataset we have been using is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
+We will be using a subset of a real RNA-Seq dataset for today's class.
+It is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
 The authors are investigating interactions between various genes involved in Fragile X syndrome, a disease in which there is aberrant production of the FMRP protein. **The authors sought to show that FMRP associates with the RNA helicase MOV10, that is also associated with the microRNA pathway.**

 > **FMRP** is “most commonly found in the brain, is essential for normal cognitive development and female reproductive function.
 Mutations of this gene can lead to fragile X syndrome, mental retardation, premature ovarian failure, autism, Parkinson's disease, developmental delays and other cognitive deficits.” - from [wikipedia](https://en.wikipedia.org/wiki/FMR1)

-We have been working with 8 files from the Mov10 dataset so far and they are replicates belonging to 3 conditions as shown below:
+From this study we are using the RNA-Seq data which is publicly available in the SRA.
+The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
+This resulted in 3 conditions **Mov10** oe (over expression), **Mov10 kd** (knock down) and Irrel, respectively.
+The number of replicates is as shown below.

+Using these data, we will evaluate transcriptional patterns associated with perturbation of MOV10 expression.
+Please note that the irrelevant siRNA will be treated as our control condition.

 <img src="../img/dataset.png" width="400">